fujimotos/mbleven/README.md

 fastcomp
 ========

-The fastcomp is an efficient algorithm for computating Levenshtein distance **up to two**.
+The fastcomp is an efficient algorithm for computing Levenshtein distance **up to two**.

 Given two strings of length m and n (m <= n), the